skylight-hq/skylight.digital/pages/career-pathways/user-researcher.md

 You’re aware of the social and technological context for government services.
 You understand the importance of understanding users’ life and work for designing and delivering effective services.

 ##### Strategic insight
-You’re aware of the need to align user research with team goals to support decision-making and action.
+You’re aware of the need to align user research with business goals to support decision-making and action.

 ##### Technical understanding
 You have some knowledge of the technologies and roles within a multidisciplinary team that builds digital products.